 Created a manual comparing and contrasting available construction delivery models and providing guidance on statutory bidding and procurement requirements for counties.

 Represented a school district client to address defective work.

 Prepared design-build contract for private company's new office and manufacturing facility.

 Represented a city against an international manufacturer of large-scale wastewater treatment equipment when a tertiary filter did not meet performance expectations.

 Organized a port authority's bid package and construction contract for a sanitary sewer extension project.

-Represented developer when subcontractor was unable to complete sanitary sewer due to soft ground conditions.
+Represented a developer when a subcontractor was unable to complete a sanitary sewer due to soft ground conditions.

 Counselled public hospital client through the negotiation of an architect agreement.

 Defended a sitework contractor in a third-party complaint brought by an engineer after a stormwater collection, conveyance and storage system failed, damaging a parking lot.